com-lihaoyi/Ammonite/readme.md

 // not "folder/file/.."
 ```

-So you don't need to worry about canonicalizing your paths before comparing.
+So you don't need to worry about canonicalizing your paths before comparing them for equality or otherwise manipulating them.

 Extensions
 ==========